New Real Estate Guidelines: Buyer Agreements & Commission Updates

 (Sign only when you’re ready)

-Don’t let anyone pressure you into an exclusive buyer representation agreement early on (including us).
-This is an important decision and we want you to feel 100 percent comfortable that you have the best support, counsel and expertise around backing you.
-So we don’t blame you if you want to shop around, which is why you may see short-term, non-exclusive agreements out there.
+Don’t let anyone pressure you into signing an exclusive buyer representation agreement too soon—including us.
+Choosing the right real estate agent is a big decision, and we want you to feel 100% confident that you have the best support, counsel, and expertise backing you.

 Commitment Phobia: No Numbers Please